 Dog-friendly Rooftop Film Club Bussey Building

 The Rooftop Film Club’s Bussey Building cinema in Peckham (South London) allows dogs to any and all screenings.
-We are telling you all about it in this dedicated blog post.
+We tell you all about it in this dedicated blog post.
 Below is just a little hint.

 First, the Bussey Building rooftop cinema is a silent cinema (you get headphones to listen to the film)!
 This means that you don’t need to worry about the volume of the screening for your dog!
 My concern before attending our first dog-friendly cinema, last year at Picturehouse Central, was exactly that it could have been unsensible to bring a dog for their sensitive hearing and I have spoken to many people who have the same worry before going.
 Most cinemas show films at a lower volume than normal for this exact reason, but what best than a silent one?